Jeremiah-Clark/Blog/blog/20260608-8_Tiny_Fun_macOS_Utilities.md

 The free version includes a few different styles of cat runners.
 Individual runners of other types can be purchased, or the whole lot can be unlocked for $8 (including the ability to make your own).
 I’m a big fan of the dinosaur and Welsh corgi runners, in particular.

+> [!Note]
+>
-> **Note**: There is a [Windows version of RunCat](https://runcat-dev.github.io/RunCat365/).
+> There is a [Windows version of RunCat](https://runcat-dev.github.io/RunCat365/).
 It doesn’t seem to have any in-app purchases, but it includes the ability to make custom runners for free.

 ## [Monocle](https://www.heyiam.dk/monocle)—$14 (one-time, free trial)